Ukraine country brief

 Mr Yanukovych became President after a turbulent five years in Ukrainian politics.
 Former President Viktor Yushchenko came to power in January 2005 on the back of a popular swell of opposition (the ‘Orange Revolution’) to the alleged fraud in the November 2004 Presidential election.
 Despite popular initial support, Mr Yushchenko’s presidency was fraught with political gridlock and characterised by a series of short-lived coalitions.
 Ukraine’s period of hardship during the 2008 financial crisis—exacerbated by the January 2009 crisis over the supply of gas from Russia—further weakened the Yushchenko Presidency.

-International attention on Ukrainian politics has focused on the 11 October 2011 sentencing of Ms Tymoshenko to seven years in prison for abuse of office when brokering a 2009 gas deal with Russia, while Prime Minister.
+International attention on Ukrainian politics has focused on the 11 October 2011 sentencing of former Prime Minister and Presidential candidate Ms Tymoshenko to seven years in prison for abuse of office when brokering a 2009 gas deal with Russia, while Prime Minister.
 The imprisonment of Ms Tymoshenko and other opposition figures has been widely criticised as indicative of selective and politically motivated judicial processes.

 The Yanukovych Government is no longer seeking NATO membership or that of any other military alliance.
 It defines Ukraine as a European non-bloc state.
 It seeks European integration, but has slowed down its push towards EU membership.
 An EU–Ukraine Association Agreement, which includes a Free Trade Agreement, has been initialled, however the EU is refusing to sign it while concerns remain about the imprisonment of opposition figures.